World Union for Progressive Judaism: Rabbis, cantors and communal leaders

-Rabbis, cantors, and communal leaders for the worldwide progressive movement are trained in one of eight rabbinic institutions: Leo Baeck College, Abraham Geiger College, Hebrew Union College, the Institute for Modern Jewish Studies in Moscow, the Iberoamerican Institute for Reform Rabbinical Education, the École Rabbinique de Paris, the Levisson Institute Amsterdam, and the Reconstructionist Rabbinical College.
+Rabbis, cantors, and communal leaders for the worldwide progressive movement are trained in one of eight rabbinic institutions: Leo Baeck College, Abraham Geiger College, Hebrew Union College, the Institute for Modern Jewish Studies in Moscow, the Iberoamerican Institute for Reform Rabbinical Education, the École Rabbinique de Paris, the Levisson Institute Amsterdam,> and the Reconstructionist Rabbinical College.

 While all eight train rabbis for the worldwide progressive movement, each has a different focus.
 Leo Baeck College, located in the United Kingdom, focuses on leadership for the UK Reform and UK Liberal.
 Abraham Geiger College focuses on providing leadership for communities in Germany, Central and Eastern Europe.
 Hebrew Union College, with campuses in the United States and Israel, trains rabbis and communal service leaders for work in North American Reform and Israeli Progressive congregations.
 It also provides a year-in-Israel program for students at the Leo Baeck College and Abraham Geiger Institute.
 The Moscow Institute trains leadership for the Russian-speaking communities, the École Rabbinique de Paris does so for the French-speaking communities, and the Levisson Institute for the Dutch-speaking communities.
 The Iberoamerican Institute focuses on Latin America and Spanish- and Portuguese-speaking communities, offering an online programme with weeklong, in-person seminars twice a year.
 The Reconstructionist Rabbinical College trains leadership for the associated Reconstructionist Movement.

+Netzer Olami

+Netzer Olami is the worldwide youth movement of the World Union for Progressive Judaism (WUPJ) and is affiliated to Arzenu (the Zionist arm of the WUPJ).
+"Netzer" is an acronym in Hebrew for 'Reform Zionist Youth' (Noar Tsioni Reformi, נוער ציוני רפורמי), and Netzer Olami means 'Global Netzer'.

+Today there are over 16,000 members active in the different sniffim (chapters) that are located in the following countries: Australia, Belarus, Brazil, Costa Rica, Germany Israel (Noar Telem), the Netherlands, North America (NFTY), Panama, Russia, South Africa, France, United Kingdom (LJY-Netzer, RSY-Netzer) and Ukraine.
+The Netzer Olami head office is in Beit Shmuel (the head office the World Union for Progressive Judaism) in Jerusalem.

+Every year, the Netzer Veida Olamit (the decision-making and ideology forum) attracts participants from most of, if not all, the sniffim.
+Each snif (branch) has an equal voice and vote.
+The official ideology of Netzer Olami is set out in the Netzer Olami Platform, which was last changed in 2016.

+The Netzer symbol

+The Netzer symbol was designed in Melbourne, Australia, by Daniel (Danny) L. Schiff.